top of page

 Can trust documents be notarized after signing?

-Usually no. Documents requiring notarization must be signed in front of the notary.
+No. They must be signed in front of the notary.

-No. Notaries do not review content or provide legal advice.
+No. Notaries do not provide legal advice.

 Comments